King Street West and Dufferin Street

 Keeping transit moving during construction

-The City and TTC are seeking City Council approval to temporarily implement transit priority measures (TPMs) aimed at supporting TTC streetcars and buses while they divert around the King Street West and Dufferin Street construction-related intersection closure from early September to mid-October 2025.
+In July 2025, City Council approved temporary transit priority measures (TPMs) focused on supporting streetcars and buses once they begin diverting around the King Street West and Dufferin Street intersection construction from late September to mid-November 2025.

 Contact us